sematext/docs/docs/synthetics/status-pages.md

 title: Status Pages
-description: Communicate the status of your services to your customers using status pages
+description: Communicate the status of your services to your customers using status pages.

-Using Sematext Synthetics you can create public status pages to share the status and response time of your services to your customers.
+Using Sematext Synthetics you can create status pages to share the status and response time of your services to your customers and internal teams.

 ## Create Status Page

 You can create multiple status pages under your account.
-Navigate to `Synthetics -> Status Pages` screen to create status page.
+Navigate to `Synthetics -> Status Pages` screen to create a status page.

 ![Create Status Page](../images/synthetics/status-page-create.png)

 The following fields are required to create a status page:

 * **Monitors** - List of monitors to be included in the status page.
-All the active monitors from Apps for which the account has OWNER or ADMIN role can be included the status page.
-A monitor can be included in multiple status pages.
+All the active monitors from Apps for which you have OWNER or ADMIN role can be included in the status page.
+A monitor can be part of multiple status pages.
 * **Name** - Unique name for the status page.
 * **Header Name** - Company name to be displayed in the status page header.
 * **Header Logo** - URL of the company logo to be displayed in the status page header.
-An image with a height of 40px and white background is recommended.
+An image with a height of 40px and transparent background is recommended.
 * **Response Time Aggregation** - Aggregation to apply for Response Time chart.
 The response time is aggregated in 1 hour buckets.
-* **Custom domain** - Optionally you can host the status page in your own custom domain.
+* **Custom domain** - Optionally you can host the status page with your own custom domain.

-Every status page will have a unique public URL of the format - `https://apps.sematext.com/ui/statuspages/<unique-token>`.
-You can use this URL to preview the status page before opening to the public.
+Every status page has a unique public URL of the format - `https://apps.sematext.com/ui/statuspages/<unique-token>`.
+You can use this URL to preview the status page before opening it to the public.
+The unique token is secret unless it's shared.
+The token provides security through obscurity.
+You can use this URL to share the status of your services across teams for internal purposes.
+If the URL is inadvertently exposed the token cannot be changed, but a page can be disabled and recreated.

-Disabling the status page will block the public access for the status page.
+Disabling the status page will block access to the status page.

 ## Status Page UI